BloomTech-Labs/CS10-car-reviews/backend/README.md

 - returns the entire user record
 - populates the reviews relational data for the record

+##### POST to '/api/reviews'
+- adds new review to 'reviews' collection
+- populates relavent fields in 'users' and 'cars' collection
+- returns a JSON response TBD by front-end needs

+##### GET to '/api/reviews/:id'
+- expects id variable consistent with the id of a user stored in the MongoDB user collection
+- returns all reviews of the given user as a JSON response
+- for each review: returns the make and model of the car, the review, and the year

 ## Testing: COMPLETED
 - All testing is run through Mocha and Chai